-27. Long Term Borrowing
+26. Long Term Borrowing

 All of the Council's borrowings are now by way of bank loan facility.
 Most bank loans are fixed interest, and repayable over 30 years.
 Some bank loans are at a variable rate of interest.
-All bank loans have been sanctioned by both Isle of Man Government Treasury and the relevant government department and are secured by way of a Letter of Comfort issued by Treasury.
+All bank loans have been sanctioned by both Isle of Man Government Treasury and the relevant government department and are secured under the Local Authority Borrowing Scheme to which Isle of Man Government Treasury are a signatory.